Get the Facts on Free Trials for Beauty Creams

-Before I go any further – if you’ve been scammed and are looking for a phone number to cancel, please check for the number on my latest blog post Skin Care Free Trials – Phone Numbers for Cancellations.
+Before I go any further – if you’re looking for a phone number to cancel a free trial, please check for the number on my latest blog post:

 Unfortunately, there is a very deceptive, dark side to these offers, one that most people miss and don’t discover until they notice the exorbitant and monthly recurring charges appear on their credit card statements, leaving them feeling scammed and frustrated.

 In this article I will articulate how this new wave of “short-term” (12-14 day) free trials suck you in, how they function, and why I don’t like 99% of them.

 My Interviews with CBS

 I was interviewed by Cristin Severance with CBS 11 in Dallas, Texas about Beauty Cream Free Trials (watch it here).
 Cristin is a Consumer Justice Investigator and has won 7 Emmy Awards!

 The Combo Free Trial Offer

 Back to the combination offer.